 External Causes of Discolored Teeth:

 There are many reasons teeth can become discolored.
-The most common cause is the accumulation of stains from foods and drinks, followed by age.
+The most common cause is the accumulation of stains from foods and drinks.
 Consistent exposure to darker substances stain the teeth faster.
 Coffee and red wine are the major culprits for discolored teeth.
 In addition, smoking stains your teeth quickly.
-Age causes teeth to become worn and discolored.
+Age also causes teeth to become worn and discolored.
 The good news about external staining is that it responds very well to various bleaching methods.

 Internal Causes of Discolored Teeth: